-At KS4, English Language and English Literature are compulsory and all pupils will cover a range of poetry, prose and drama from across the centuries.
+At KS4, English Language and English Literature are compulsory and all pupils will cover a range of poetry, prose and drama from across the centuries and are taught in ability groups.

 At KS5, English Literature is offered as a linear A Level subject; this includes study of a Tragedy unit, a Social and Political Protest writing unit and the study of an anthology exploring different critical approaches.
-We also offer an A Level in Media Studies; this course analyses Media texts, discussing how they attract their audiences, represent people and places and questions how much influence the Media has on our lives.
-There is a balance of practical and theory work.
+A levels in English Language and Media Studies are offered through the sixth form consortium.